-Q1) Look at this picture carefully, then answer the following questions?
+- Q1) Look at this picture carefully, then answer the following questions? - A) What is the diagnosis?

 Ans: Polymorphous eruption of pregnancy (PEP)

 Polymorphous eruption of pregnancy (PEP) (previously named

 pruritic urticarial papules and plaques of pregnancy, PUPPP) is a pruritic erythematous rash that usually starts in the striae of the abdomen during the third trimester and can become widespread. the condition does not affect the baby.